Vai al contenuto

 Sebastião Salgado_dalla serie Ghiacciai (1995-2020)_fotografia_Courtesy l'artista

-One of the world’s best-known artists, throughout his lengthy career the photographer, activist and humanist Sebastião Salgado has told of deep social, environmental and economic change, giving a voice to the planet’s weakest.
-In recent years, he has dedicated hundreds of photos to one of the most amazing natural environments and at the same time one of the ecosystems most at risk: that of permanent snow.
+One of the world’s best-known artists, photographer, activist and humanist, throughout his long career Sebastião Salgado has chronicled profound social, environmental and economic changes, giving voice to the planet’s last people.
+In recent years he has dedicated hundreds of shots to one of the most evocative natural environments and at the same time one of the most endangered ecosystems: that of the perennial snows.

 A MUSE, Mart and Trento Film Festival Project.
 Art direction Lélia Wanick Salgado.
 Exhibition realised in collaboration with Contrasto and Studio Salgado.
 Curated by Gabriele Lorenzoni (Mart), Luca Scoz (MUSE).